 “The last three years of my life have been a nightmare.
 Several times a day, I constantly looked at myself in the mirror and checked my weight on the scale.
 I spent countless hours at the gym, but I felt weak.
-At home, I was always grumpy and didn’t eat anything except proteins, cereals and pasta.
+At home, I was always grumpy and didn’t eat anything except proteins, cereals, and pasta.
 I started taking some pills that a friend recommended to feel stronger and more self-assured.
 My mood changed completely.
 Two months later, my parents decided to seek medical help.
-I lost all my friends, my girlfriend and failed my first course at the University.
+I lost all my friends, my girlfriend and failed my first college course.
 I am now under psychiatric treatment and trying to love me as I am.”
 These are bitter words from Alberto R., an 18-year-old Spaniard who fell into the clutches of a disease called bigorexia.

 Dr. Pope argues that the psychological profile of the bigorexic is an insecure and introverted person with problems with integration, someone who rejects his or her body and has low self-esteem.
 “An individual who can spend nearly a whole day at the gym, abandoning his social and work-related activities, plunging into an environment they consider more favorable”, explains the renowned physician.

-When it comes to eating, those who suffer from this disease maintain an unbalanced diet rich in proteins and low in fats, focusing on foods that develop muscle mass such as egg whites, starch, pasta and red meats, among others (nutrition tips).
-In addition, to enhancing the effectiveness of their so-called “miracle diet”, bigorexics take laxatives, diuretics and vitamins purchased in markets and gyms without any medical control.
+When it comes to eating, those who suffer from this disease maintain an unbalanced diet rich in proteins and low in fats, focusing on foods that develop muscle mass such as egg whites, starch, pasta and red meats, among others.
+In addition, to enhance the effectiveness of their so-called “miracle diet”, bigorexics take laxatives, diuretics, and vitamins purchased in markets and gyms without any medical control.

 It is very common, among bigorexics, to use anabolic steroids and hormones—particularly drugs prescribed for children with growth problems—to increase their muscle mass.
-And, of course, they ingest other dangerous steroids acquired without prescription, which can cause terrible side effects like liver damage, cardiovascular problems, enlarged prostate, reduction of the testicles, impotence, acne or breast growth (gynecomastia).
+And, of course, they ingest other dangerous steroids acquired without prescription, which can cause terrible side effects, including liver damage, cardiovascular problems, enlarged prostate, reduction of the testicles, impotence, acne or breast growth (gynecomastia).